kbariotis/Dijkstrer/README.txt

+ABOUT THIS PROJECT:
+    Occasion this was the a course of my school and decided to get it online so i can get other's developers opinion and comments on my code.

+    *Observations, proposals, greetings are always accepted.

 ABOUT Dijkstrer:
     Dijkstrer is a C application which calculate the shortest path of a graph using Dijkstra's Algorithm[1].
 Dijkstrer uses MPI library to implement